hashicorp/design-system/packages/README.md

 mv package.json hashicorp-flight-icons-0.0.4-beta.tgz ../../../flight-icons
 ```

-After merge to main, run:
+After merge to main, from `flight-icons/` directory,run:

 ```bash
 npm publish
 ```

+You will need 2FA on your npm account to publish.